On the quantum computational complexity of classical linear dynamics with geometrically local interactions: Dequantization and universality: The dequantized algorithm for the classical linear systems with geometrically local interactions

 Here we provide some specific examples of gemetrically local matrices.
 Clearly, the identity matrix $I$ is a $(0,\mathcal{N}(0)=1)$-geometrically local matrix.
 One non-trivial example is a tridiagonal matrix.
 We say a matrix $A$ as a tridiagonal matrix when $A$ has non-zero elements only on the diagonal, lower diagonal and upper diagonal.
 We can consider the one-dimensional system behind this matrix as in Fig.~\ref{fig:tridiagonal_system}, and then we conclude that a tridiagonal matrix is a $(1,\mathcal{N}(1)=3)$-geometrically local matrix.
 Similarly, for a general band matrix with bandwidth $b$ such that $A_{i,j}=0$ for $|i-j|>b$, we can consider the one-dimensional system where the site $i$ is connected to at most $2b+1$ sites $i-b, \dots, i-1,i,i+1,\dots,i+b$.
 Then such matrix is a $(b,\mathcal{N}(b)=2b+1)$-geometrically local matrix.
 In addition, Laplacians for wave equations after the discretization and other matrices corresponding to partial differential equations can be viewed as a special case of geometrically local matrices.
 See Sec.~\ref{sec:applications} and Appendix~\ref{appsec:other-applications} for more details.

 It is also important to provide an example of \textit{non}-geometrically local matrices.
 Consider a balanced binary tree of depth $n$.
-Then we can see that the locality function of this graph scales as $\mathcal{N}(r)=\Omega(2^r)$.
+In this case, we take $d(i,j)$ to be the distance on the tree, i.e., the number of edges in the shortest path between the vertices $i$ and $j$.
+Then the locality function of this graph scales as $\mathcal{N}(r)=\Omega(2^r)$.
 Thus the adjacency matrix $A\in\mathbb{R}^{(2^n-1) \times (2^n-1)}$ of a balanced binary tree of depth $n$ is a sparse matrix but is not geometrically local matrix.
 This implies that a sparse matrix is not necessarily geometrically local while a geometrically local matrix is always sparse.